 These posts are all related to your painful, stiff neck.
 Most people refer to the limited, painful rotation when they speak of a stiff neck.
-However, a small majority of people refer to difficulty in lateral movement (leaning from side to side).
+However, some people refer to difficulty in lateral movement (leaning from side to side).

 The majority of rotation (about 70%) happens in the joint between the first and second vertebrae, the atlantoaxial joint.
-Therefore, the majority of trigger points that produce stiffness in rotation attach to these top two vertebrae.
+Therefore, most trigger points that produce stiffness in rotation attach to these top two vertebrae.
 The two muscles that most commonly produce sharp pain on rotation are the levator scapula and splenius cervicis.
 These two muscles originate from below the base of the neck and extend along the side of the neck.
 Then, they insert on the tips of the transverse processes of the top three or four vertebrae.
-When both have active trigger points, the neck becomes very painful and stiff.
-In fact, the pain becomes more sharp and severe when any of the other attachments to C1 and C2 have active trigger points.
+The neck becomes very painful and stiff when both have active trigger points.
+In fact, the pain becomes more sharp and more severe when any of the other attachments to C1 and C2 have active trigger points.

 These posts include: